-High performing learning organisations create conditions that allow an individual to control their destiny and influence their future.
+High performing learning organizations create conditions that allow an individual to control their destiny and influence their future.
 Through process and decision-making clarity, they encourage greater risk-taking and exploration among employees.

 3. Offer guided adaptation

-High performing learning organisations invest time in making learning happen faster for the individual and for the organisation so that they are leveraging that learning every day to accelerate performance, move faster, and adapt quicker.
+High performing learning organizations invest time in making learning happen faster for the individual and for the organization so that they are leveraging that learning every day to accelerate performance, move faster, and adapt quicker.

 4. Engage in accelerated evolution

-At the highest maturity level, organisations evolve as a result of their learning, rapidly adjusting their mental frameworks and mindsets.
-These organisations encourage learning on the fly, quality conversations between a supervisor and employees and position risk as impactful and helpful.
+At the highest maturity level, organizations evolve as a result of their learning, rapidly adjusting their mental frameworks and mindsets.
+These organizations encourage learning on the fly, quality conversations between a supervisor and employees and position risk as impactful and helpful.

-Mallon concludes that organisations that are good at these four things create learning opportunities that are useful, valuable, and delivered in the flow of work.
+Mallon concludes that organizations that are good at these four things create learning opportunities that are useful, valuable, and delivered in the flow of work.
 They also experience better business outcomes.